My Chef’s Apron

 Mariska Ramondino

-An easy homemade marinade gives these oven-baked chicken wings a deliciously rich sweet and spicy flavor.
-A perfect recipe for dinner, get-togethers, or serve as party food!
+An easy homemade marinade gives these oven-baked chicken wings a rich, sweet and spicy flavor.
+Great for weeknight dinners, game days, or entertaining guests.

 4.72 from 50 votes